With the growing popularity of Magento ecommerce stores, there’s an inevitable boom in the integration of Magento and other platforms.

 Next, in the “Home URL” section, add the name you want to give the blog.
 The name you add here will be added to the base Magento URL.
 If you enter “blog” here, the link will become: “example.com/blog”.

 Finally, in the Path field, you must specify the installation path.
-We used “wp” as the folder name where files are installed.
+We used “wp” as the folder name for the installed files.
 Simply enter that and then click on the “Save Config” button.
 We don’t have to worry about the last section.

 Configure WordPress for Magento

-To configure WordPress, we will also have to adjust the settings of WordPress Admin.
+We will also have to adjust the WordPress Admin settings to configure WordPress.
 Simply navigate to the General Settings from the sidebar, Settings > General.

 Here, we will first check the WordPress Address (URL) box.
 This should have the URL where WordPress is installed.
-If the Magento URL is example.com, then the URL here has to be example.com/wp.
+If the Magento URL is example.com, the URL here must be example.com/wp.

 Next, check the Site Address (URL) section.
 This will have the URL of the front end of your WordPress blog.
 Usually, the Site Address and WordPress Address are the same.
 But because this is a Magento WordPress integration, the link will have the Magento URL plus the Home URL we set earlier in the Magento WordPress integration module.
 If the Magento URL is example/com and the Home URL is a blog, then the Site Address will be example.com/blog.